Basics of Electrochemistry

 Why should I care about electrochemistry?

-Electrochemistry plays a crucial role in various fields, including energy storage, corrosion prevention, and electroplating.
+Electrochemistry is crucial in various fields, including energy storage, corrosion prevention, and electroplating.
 In electrochemistry, several primary variables are essential for understanding and analyzing electrochemical processes.
 These primary variables include current, voltage, and charge.
 Each of these variables plays a distinct role in the behavior of electrochemical systems.

 What are examples of electrochemistry?